United Kingdom Naval Support Facility: Deployed vessels

+Trials have taken place in the Gulf employing autonomous mine countermeasures vessels.
 In February 2023, the autonomous minehunting vessel RNMB Harrier arrived in Bahrain to begin trials of autonomous systems in hot weather.
 The autonomous vessel operated from RFA Cardigan Bay.
-As of late 2024, Cardigan Bay returned to the UK for refit and acute personnel shortages in the RFA made her return to the Gulf uncertain.
+However, in 2024 Cardigan Bay returned to the UK for refit without being replaced.
+Two other mine countermeasures vessels were also withdrawn.
+In 2025 the minehunter HMS Bangor was also returned to the U.K., with HMS Middleton following in 2026.

+The presence of a general-purpose frigate in the Gulf was also being terminated as of the end of 2025, with the planned decommissioning of HMS Lancaster and lack of clarity as to whether/how she would be replaced.

 Initially, the quayside at UKNSF was only accessible to the small mine countermeasures vessels assigned to the base, with larger ships having to be moored at other piers within the Mina Salman port area.
 In June 2020, a refurbishment of the quay meant that larger vessels, including Type 23 frigates and Type 45 destroyers would be able to utilise the mooring facilities within the UK base itself.
 The shallow draft of the port continued to preclude very large vessels, such as the Royal Navy's s, to be able to use the facility itself.